 The Plans have been referred to the relevant State Agencies as required under Section 62 of the Environmental Planning & Assessment Act and have been on formal public exhibition in accordance with the Act.
 The exhibition period commenced 30 October 2006 and finished on 27 November 2006.
 A comprehensive consultation program was conducted throughout the project.
 Council prepared and exhibited a Draft Local Environmental Plan and Draft Development Control Plan.
-Submissions have been received from the relevant state agencies and 79 submissions have been received from the public in response to the exhibition.
+Submissions have been received from the relevant state agencies and 79 submissions have been received from the exhibition.